 10.30 Slaugham Services:

-The 10.30 Slaugham service is the main service over the course of a Sunday.
-All are family friendly with activities and teaching for children, a live worship band and an opportunity for prayer and reflection.
+The 10.30 Slaugham service is a family friendly service with activities and teaching for children, a live worship band and an opportunity for prayer and reflection.
 The duration of services ranges from 60 to 90 minutes with refreshments and a time of fellowship at the end of each meeting.

 Below are brief descriptions of the services held each Sunday of the month.

 All Age Service – 1st Sunday of the Month